Terrorism in Australia: Australians joining external conflicts

-September 2014 AFP raids
+September 2014 AFP raids (Operation Appleby)

-Sydney and Brisbane
+Raids in Sydney and Brisbane (18 September 2014)

 In the early hours of 18 September 2014, large teams of Australian Federal Police (AFP) and other security agencies conducted search operations in both Sydney and Brisbane.
 Australian Prime Minister Tony Abbott has alluded to an alleged plot aimed at conducting a random act of terrorism as the reason for the police action.
 This action is described as the largest in Australian history to date.
 One man arrested, from Guildford, allegedly conspired to commit a "horrifying" terrorist act with a man believed to be the most senior Australian Islamic State leader.

-Melbourne
+Melbourne raids (30 September 2014)

 On 30 September 2014 there were more raids in Melbourne.
 The AFP executed seven search warrants in Broadmeadows, Flemington, Kealba, Meadow Heights and Seabrook.
 Over 100 officers from Federal and State police forces took part.

 A man from Seabrook will be charged with "intentionally making funds available to a terrorist organisation knowing that organisation was a terrorist organisation", AFP Assistant Commissioner Gaughan said.
 The man is alleged to have provided money to a United States citizen who was fighting in Syria.